cosmos/sdk-tutorials/academy/4-my-own-chain-2/wager-denom.md

 When you [introduced a wager](./game-wager.md) you enabled players to play a game and bet on the outcome using the base staking token of your blockchain.
 What if your players want to play with _other_ currencies?
 Your blockchain can represent a token from any other connected blockchain by using the Inter-Blockchain Communication Protocol (IBC).

+Thus, you could expand the pool of your potential players by extending the pool of possible wager denominations via the use of IBC.
+How can you do this?

 <HighlightBox type="info">

 Your checkers application will be agnostic regarding tokens and relayers.
 Your only task is to enable the use of _foreign_ tokens.

 </HighlightBox>

+## Some initial thoughts

+Before diving into the exercise, ask yourself:

+* What new information do you need?
+* How do you sanitize the inputs?
+* Are there new errors to report back?
+* What event should you emit?

+## Code needs

+When it comes to the code itself:

+* What Ignite CLI commands, if any, assist you?
+* How do you adjust what Ignite CLI created for you?
+* How would you unit-test these new elements?
+* How would you use Ignite CLI to locally run a one-node blockchain and interact with it via the CLI to see what you get?

 ## New information